-By mapping the locations of these rare orchids from year to year we can ensure that the management of these areas is suitable and then attempt to recreate similar habitat in other areas.
-Whilst the man orchid will grow along scrub edges, musk and frog orchids require open grassland.
-A major issue on all our chalk grassland sites is invading scrub.
-Using the orchid distribution maps we can target our scrub control to open areas around musk and frog orchid populations.
-We can then ensure that man orchid areas are cut rotationally to prevent them becoming over shaded.
+By mapping the locations of these rare orchids from year to year we can firstly ensure that the management of these areas is suitable and secondly attempt to recreate similar habitat in other areas.
+Whilst the man orchid will grow along scrub edges musk and frog orchids require open grassland and a major issue on all our chalk grassland sites is invading scrub.
+Using the orchid distribution maps we can target our scrub control to open areas around musk and frog orchid populations and ensuring that man orchid areas are cut rotationally to prevent them becoming over shaded.
 This also allows more accurate counts of the number of non-flowering rosettes which were previously hidden under scrub.
 The increase in numbers of man orchids at Little Hills area between 2014 and 2015 may in part be to the extensive scrub work carried out over winter.

-Figure 5 Volunteers surveying man orchids 2014 (left), the same area cleared and fenced in 2015 withcanes indicating individual orchids (right)
+Figure 7: Volunteers surveying Man orchids 2014; the same area cleared and fenced in 2015 (canes indicate individual orchids)